payelsantra/FIRE2023tutorial/README.md

 # Citation Policy
-If you make using of any of these slides, notebooks, or additional PyTerrier plugins, please cite our tutorial abstract:
+If you make using of any of these slides, notebooks, please cite our tutorial abstract:

 # Feedback